Go with the Clouds, North by Northwest

 Go with the Clouds, North by Northwest (北北西に曇と往け, Hokuhokusei ni Kumo to Yuke) is a Japanese manga series written and illustrated by Aki Irie.
-It started serialization in Harta before moving to Aokishi following its establishment in April 2021.
+It started serialization in Enterbrain's Harta before moving to Aokishi following its establishment in April 2021.
 As of February 2024, the chapters of the series have been collected into seven volumes.
+An anime television series adaptation has been announced.

 Plot

 Kei Miyama is a Japanese teenager living in Iceland with his grandfather.
 He works as a private investigator, using his supernatural ability to communicate with machinery.
 The story follows Kei as he solves cases for various clients, often requiring him to track people down.
 At the same time, a deeper mystery is unfolding—one that involves his elusive younger brother, Michitaka.
 Despite appearing beautiful and sweet, Michitaka hides a sinister side to him and is wanted by the police.

-Publication
+Media

+Manga

-The series is written and illustrated by Aki Irie.
-It started serialization in Harta on March 14, 2016.
+Written and illustrated by Aki Irie, Go with the Clouds, North by Northwest began serialization in Enterbrain's Harta magazine on March 14, 2016.
 In April 2021, Kadokawa launched a new magazine, titled Aokishi.
 When it launched, the series was transferred into the magazine.
+In February 2025, it was announced the series would no longer be serialized in the magazine.
+In October 2025, the series would continue with the new publisher Yukiwarisō.
 The first tankōbon volume was released on October 13, 2017.
 As of February 2024, seven volumes have been released.

 At Anime Central 2018, Vertical announced they licensed the series for English publication.